 - Readiness: The Readiness indicators measure whether a school is doing its part in ensuring students are ready to move through the K-12 pipeline prepared to graduate ready for college and careers.

 - For elementary schools, the chronic absenteeism rate is defined as the percentage of students absent for 15 or more school days a year (excluding medical emergencies).

-- Achievement Gap: The Achievement Gap indicators measure the achievement gap between student subgroups and how well a school is narrowing those gaps over time.
+- Achievement Gap: The Achievement Gap indicators measure the achievement gap between high-needs students (low income, English language learners, special education) and their non-high-needs peers.